aloaf812/gmd-omnimenu-1.7/README.md

 ## Special Thanks
 - [**akqanile (Adelfa)**](https://github.com/cierra-kb) - 100 KB fix, font size calculator, lots of help with issues.
 He is regarded as the god of tradmodding for a reason.
 - Eclipse Mod Menu team - many hack implementations
+- Hris69 - betatested on Android 4.4.
+Also got me started with tradmodding in general.
+Without him, this mod menu wouldn't exist.
 - Nikolyas, Caster, Tabbi - betatesters

 ## Build Instructions